LongBaoCoder2/ai-generator-nft/README.md

 - **AI Image Generation**: Generate images using an AI API.
 - **NFT Minting**: Mint generated images as NFTs on the blockchain.
 - **Thirdweb Integration**: Easily connect to the blockchain using Thirdweb's SDK.
-- **Responsive Design**: User-friendly interface, optimized for all devices.

 ## Prerequisites